 7. Will I learn as much in an online MSED program as in a regular program?

 There has been much debate and investigation on this topic.
 Current opinion seems to support the conclusion that on-line learning can be just as effective as regular classroom instruction.
 Researchers point out that in classroom settings students are able to avoid participation and let others interact.
 In contrast, with on-line instruction there is nowhere to hide.
 The learning experience requires constant interaction between instructors and students and students and their peers.
 On-line instruction is not for everyone but for the motivated learner who is comfortable with using technology, on-line instruction can be equal to or even more effective than traditional classroom teaching.

 8. How will I take the online classes?

 You will be able to take these classes using a home or school based computer that is linked to the web.
 A high speed connection is required for this interactive experience.
-Canisius College uses an instructional program called "Angel" for its online courses.
-The Angel Learning System is widely used and has established itself as a user-friendly interface between faculty and students.
-Participants in the program will use Angel and email to complete course assignments and to communicate with classmates and faculty.
+Canisius College uses an instructional program called "Desire2Learn" for its online courses.
+The Desire2Learn Learning System is widely used and has established itself as a user-friendly interface between faculty and students.
+Participants in the program will use Desire2Learn and email to complete course assignments and to communicate with classmates and faculty.
 To learn more about what it is like to take an online course, click here.

 9. When registering for courses, which section of the course should I register (i.e., ONL vs. WEB)?